GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 glitch: fav-kitties-compress-starter
 ---

-This codelab will explore how both minifying and compressing the JavaScript bundle for the following application will improve page performance by reducing its request size.
+This codelab explores how both minifying and compressing the JavaScript bundle for the following application improves page performance by reducing the app's request size.

 ![App screenshot](./app-screenshot.png)